-Ana graduated with a Distinction in her MPerf from the Royal College of Music, London in September 2020.
-She completed her BA Mus at the University of York, where she was recipient of the Ed Burrell Award for Excellence in Performance.
+Ana, semi-finalist of 2020’s Kathleen Ferrier Competition, is a multi-disciplinary artist with roots in Manchester, London, Córdoba and Galicia.
+She graduated with a Distinction in her Master of Performance from the Royal College of Music, London in September 2020.
+She completed her undergraduate studies at the University of York, where she was recipient of the Ed Burrell Award for Excellence in Performance, and premiered her first chamber opera ‘After Pushkin’.

 During her studies, she performed in scenes; Agnès Written on Skin; Marie La Fille du Régiment; Controller Flight; Miss Wordsworth Albert Herring.
 She performed in Masterclasses with Lynn Eustice and Amand Hekkers, and was coached by Caroline Dowdle, Michael Lloyd, Lisa Engelbrecht, Andrew Robinson and John Blakely.